hhromic/python-inpout/README.md

   - `path`: path to the file on disk that will contain the compressed data.
   - `level`: compression level to use.
 Defaults to `LZ4F_COMPRESSION_MAX` if `None`.
 Values lower than `3` (including negative ones) use fast compression.
 Recommended range for hc-type compression is between `4` and `9`.
 More information can be [found here](https://github.com/lz4/lz4/blob/dev/README.md).

+### Keyword Arguments for MessagePack

-Functions involving data packing with MessagePack support optional keyword arguments `kwargs` to be passed directly to MessagePack.
+Functions involving data packing with MessagePack support optional keyword arguments `kwargs` to be passed directly to MessagePack packer and unpacker.
 Useful options are described below:

 * `use_list`: can be `True` (default) or `False`.

-List is the default sequence type of Python.
+  List is the default sequence/array type for Python.
 But tuples are lighter than lists.
 You can use `use_list=False` while unpacking when performance is important for your program.
 Python objects that require hashable elements such as `dict` or `set` can't use lists as key, therefore `use_list=False` is required for unpacking data containing tuples as keys.

 ## Examples